Siva Kaneswaran: Other ventures

 Kaneswaran was signed to Storm Model Management at the age of 16 and the face of several international campaigns.
 Kaneswaran has been featured in several fashion magazines, including British Vogue, Cosmopolitan and Esquire.

 In 2013, Kaneswaran was signed to Next Model Management.

 When Siva signed with Storm Model Management in the UK, he soon began acting in Rock Rivals & Uncle Max.

 In 2015, Kaneswaran signed with Agency for the Performing Arts and Untitled Management.

 Personal life

-Kaneswaran became engaged to be married to luxury shoe designer Nareesha McCaffrey in 2013.
+Kaneswaran became engaged to luxury shoe designer Nareesha McCaffrey in 2013.

 The New York Times mentioned that Kaneswaran invested in tech start-up The Muse.

 He teamed up with Dash Mihok to support the Tourette Syndrome Association.
-He is also a supporter of Girl2B, an organization in Kolkata, India that provides a safe haven for homeless girls to live and grow.
+He is also a supporter of Girl2B, an organization in Kolkata, India, that provides a safe haven for homeless girls to live and grow.

 In 2013, Kaneswaran starred in the E! channel reality series The Wanted Life.